Ms. Gretchen V. Anderson, CFDM, CGFM

 Mr. Joseph B. Marshall, Jr

-Mr. Marshall graduated from Vanderbilt University and received his commission through the Reserve Officer Training Program at that university.
+Mr. Marshall graduated from Vanderbilt University where he received his commission through the Reserve Officer Training Program.
 He also holds master's degrees in financial management from the Naval Postgraduate School and in national resource strategy from the Industrial College of the Armed Forces.
-Mr. Marshall is a member of the American Society of Military Comptrollers.

 Mr. Marshall's awards include: Presidential Rank Award of Meritorious Executive; the Navy Superior Civilian Service Award; Performance Awards; USDA Honor Award for Excellence (Unqualified Audit Opinion); USDA Honor Award for Excellence (Human Capital); USDA CFO Award (Unqualified Audit Opinion); USDA CFO Award (Credit Reform); Defense Superior Service Medal; Navy Meritorious Service; Navy & Marine Corps Commendation Medal.